zzzsyyy/daeuniverse.nix/README.md

 }
 ```

+## Use with flake

-2. Enable dae or daed module.
+Enable dae or daed module

 ```nix
 # configuration.nix